RikuVan/webdevandsausages.v2/README.md

 ## Backend

 The backend was created using the Firebase cli.
-Notice that unlike the frontend, the backend does not currently use Yarn.
+Notice the backend is coded in Typescript.

 ### To get started

-To deploy to Firebase, you must have a project with a Firestore database enabled. a number of config variables need to be set with the cli using `firebase functions:config:set`.
+To deploy to Firebase, you must have a project with a Firestore database enabled.
+A number of config variables need to be set with the cli using `firebase functions:config:set`.

 ```js
 {